These are a few of the things you will learn as an apprentice:

 Spring/Summer/Fall Season: April 1st thru October 31st.

 Planning and preparation for the 24 week long summer & 8 week long winter CSA seasons begins long before share distributions actually start.
-Arriving in the spring will allow you to experience much of the behind the scenes work that it takes to provide 38 consecutive weeks of veggies to a CSA and farmers market.
-Working throughout the majority of the season will provide you with real insight into all that is involved in running a nearly year round vegetable farm.
+Arriving in the spring will allow you to experience much of the behind the scenes work that it takes to provide 32 consecutive weeks of veggies to a CSA and 50 weeks a year at a farmers market.
+Working throughout the majority of the season will provide you with real insight into all that is involved in running a year round vegetable farm.

-Work Hours: 8:00-5:00 Monday thru Saturday (with a 1 hour lunch each day).
+Work Hours: 8:00-5:00 Monday thru Saturday with a 1 hour lunch break mid-day.
 These hours are a rough estimate as there are always days when we work longer or cut off early.
 This is NOT like any other job you’ve had.
-It is very weather dependent and if we have another year like 2010 I have to take advantage of every dry moment there is.
-One lunch each week (Thursday) will be potluck style and shared with all people on the farm that day.
+It is very weather dependent and we take advantage of good weather at every opportunity.

-Stipend & Housing & Food: $400/month, housing provided on the farm, an Egg Share & a Single Share membership in the CSA for the 24 week season.
+Stipend & Housing & Food: $600/month, housing provided on the farm, 1 dozen eggs per week & a Single CSA Share for the duration of the season.

-Scheduled class time: As this is an internship position there will be a one hour scheduled class time every other week and a book about farming that will be used as a semi-texbook (the farm will provide the book).
+Scheduled class time: As this is an internship position there will be a one hour scheduled class time every other week.
+We will also read & discuss a reference book that will be used as a semi-textbook to further your farming knowledge (the farm will provide the book).

 If you are interested in an internship at Happy Hollow Farm please complete the HHF Internship Application and submit a cover letter including: